Areas of Practice:

 Faisal is a regular speaker at both in-house and external seminars.

-Group Seven and others v Notable and other EWCA Civ 614 (dishonest assistance in the disposal of the proceeds from a EUR 100 million fraud, with Philip Hackett QC)
+Group Seven and others v Notable EWCA Civ 614 (with Philip Hackett QC)

-AS v SSHD EWHC Admin (secret evidence, deprivation of passport, with Hugh Southey QC)
+AS v SSHD EWHC Admin (with Hugh Southey QC)

-Confidential ICC dispute (2018) concerning a dispute centred in the oil and gas industry in KSA
+Confidential ICC dispute in the oil and gas sector (2018)

-Hashi v SSHD EWCA Civ 1136 (dual citizenship, with Baroness Kennedy QC)
+Hashi v SSHD EWCA Civ 1136 (with Baroness Kennedy QC)

-Dhooharika v DPP of Mauritius AC 875 (scandalising the Court, with Rt Hon Geoffrey Cox QC)
+Dhooharika v DPP of Mauritius AC 875 (with Rt Hon Geoffrey Cox QC)